kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

 ## Create a Subscription

-Next, to subscribe to an event so that we can actually listen for it, we need a [Subscription](../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
-We're going to be listening for an event of type `order.received.v1`.
+Next, to subscribe to an event, we need a [Subscription](../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
+We're going to subscribe for an event of type `order.received.v1`.
-All the events published against this event type will be forwarded to the `Sink` (i.e. HTTP endpoint) defined in the Subscription's Spec.
+All the events published on this event type will be forwarded to the `Sink` (i.e. HTTP endpoint) defined in the Subscription's Spec.

 <div tabs name="Create a Subscription" group="trigger-workload">
   <details open>